 Check us out for further detailed cat's health guide!

 How To Get The Felines To Stop: Tips And Tricks

-A lot of cat parents want to know why their cat likes to sleep right on their head out of curiosity, they have no actual issue with that sleeping habit.
+A lot of cat parents want to know why their cat likes to sleep right on their heads out of curiosity, they have no actual issue with that sleeping habit.
 However, some people seek answers to the question of "why does my cat sleep on my head" so they could put an end to that.
-In the case you want your fluffy friend to use its bed and leave your head alone, consider the followings.
+In case you want your fluffy friend to use its bed and leave your head alone, consider the followings.

 - Put Together Exercises Before Sleep: Instead of heading straight to your comfy bed, it's strongly recommended that you put your furball through a couple of exercises just before bedtime.
-In most of the cases, your kitty should be tired out at the end of the exercises and retire to its bed without causing troubles.
+In most cases, your kitty should be tired out at the end of the exercises and retire to its bed without causing trouble.
 To keep it at its own bed, give your cat a few treats to chew.

 - Arrange Obstacles Around The Bedroom: If your fluffy friend happens to be a rather persistent pet, you must stop it from coming into your bedroom.
-Cat parents have a wide range of options to choose here: cat mats, repelling pheromones, ...
+Cat parents have a wide range of options to choose from: cat mats, repelling pheromones, ...
 Whatever you do, don't open the door because you hear your kitty meowing repeatedly.
 If you let your kitty know that it could manipulate you, things would never improve.

-- Think About Adopting Another Kitten: Numerous cats decide to cling to their owner because they have nothing else to do.
+- Think About Adopting Another Kitten: Numerous cats decide to cling to their owners because they have nothing else to do.
 That is why if you give your cat a playmate, it might be kind enough to let you sleep peacefully.
 Actually, experts advise people to adopt at least two cats at once for that reason.
-Obviously, by adopting another cat, your suffering may increase twofold but it still worth a try if all else fail.
+Obviously, by adopting another cat, your suffering may increase twofold but it still worth a try if all else fails.